naumenko-sa/cre/README.md

 * run [bcbio.prepare_family1.sh](../master/bcbio.prepare_family1.sh) [family]

 ## 1c.
 If you start with Illumina basespace.
+* use basespace-cli to dump bcl files to HPF.

 ## 1d.
 If you start with bcl files.
 * create a samples sheet and run [bcl2fq.sh](../master/bcl2fq.sh).